University of Technology Sydney

 Description

-In this subject students gain excellent basic knowledge in physiology, putting them in good stead for biomedical-oriented subjects in subsequent years.
-Students learn anatomy (structure) and physiology (function) of the healthy human body.
-Lectures are complemented by a supportive practical program with a mix of on-campus hands-on activities as well as self-paced online resources.
-The subject content includes the anatomical organisation of the body and anatomical terms; the gross anatomy of the cardiovascular, endocrine, gastrointestinal, haematological, integumentary (skin), musculoskeletal, nervous, respiratory, and urinary systems.
-Presentation, library research and report writing skills are also developed.
+In this subject, students gain knowledge of the human body, which puts them in good standing for biomedical-oriented subjects in subsequent years.
+Students learn the anatomy (structure) and physiology (function) of the healthy human body.
+Lectures complement a supportive practical program with a mix of on-campus hands-on activities and a self-paced online module.
+The subject content includes the anatomical organisation of the body and anatomical terms; the basic tissue types found in the human body; the gross anatomy of the cardiovascular, endocrine, gastrointestinal, haematological, integumentary (skin), musculoskeletal, nervous, respiratory, and urinary systems; fluid and electrolyte homeostasis.
+Presentation, library research, and report writing skills are also developed.

 Subject learning objectives (SLOs)